CEREBRUS-MAXIMUS/Surfer-Data/README.md

 For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md), [Helper Functions Documentation](docs/HELPER_FUNCTIONS.md), and [Guide to Adding New Platforms](docs/ADD_PLATFORMS.md).

 See the [open issues](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data/issues) for a full list of proposed features (and known issues).

-## About The Project

-Surfer is the world's first digital footprint exporter, designed to centralize all your personal data from various online platforms into a single folder.

-Currently, your personal data is scattered across hundreds of platforms and the companies operating these platforms have no incentive to give this data back to you.
-Surfer solves this problem by navigating to websites and scraping data from these websites.

-We believe that personal data centralization is the key to enabling truly useful, universal personal assistants.

 ## Roadmap